October 22, 2025

 Want a real signal?
 Build templates that feel like a Tuesday morning on the job.
 That’s when candidates stop performing and start being themselves.

-Top 29 Coding Interview Platforms to Boost Your Skills and Confidence Before the Big Day
+Top 29 Coding Interview Platforms to Boost Your Skills and Confidence in 2026

-1. Interview Coder: AI in the Interview Room: Real-time help or shortcut?
+1. Interview Coder: Real-Time Help in the Interview Room

 Pros

-Actually useful during the interview: Real-time code suggestions while you're live.
+Actually useful during the interview: Real-time coding answers while you're live, running on Claude Sonnet 4.6, Anthropic's latest Sonnet model.

-Invisible by design: Doesn't show up on screen share.
+Invisible by design: 20+ stealth features so it doesn't show up on screen share.

 Saves you hours: Fewer grind sessions, more targeted support.

-Not just hype: Used by devs who landed FAANG and startup roles.
+Not just hype: 100K+ users, including devs who landed FAANG and startup roles.

-Low setup drama: Install it once, forget it's even there.
+Low setup drama: A desktop app you install once and forget is even there.

 Description

 I built Interview Coder because I used to choke on questions I knew how to solve.
 Not because I didn't prepare.
 But because interviews are weird.
 This tool gives you a co-pilot when your brain lags.
-It's not here to cheat.
 It's for people who already know how to code and just need help keeping cool under pressure.
 Check your ethics.
 Check the company policy.
 Then decide if it's for you.

 2. HunchVue: One Room For Code, Video, And Review